quianalytics/WarRoom-Frontend/PLAN.md

   includes both CPU trades and user trades.
 - Draft room polish includes round transition banners, pick chimes, on-clock haptics, and a shimmer on the top prospect.
+- Prospect cards support swipe-to-mark Trade Bait and show a blue action state when marked.
 - Setup includes a Sound + Haptics toggle persisted in `LocalStore`, and draft feedback respects the saved setting.
 - Setup includes a Trade popups toggle persisted in `LocalStore`; when disabled,